Canadian Breweries: Canadian Breweries

 In 1968, the Argus-owned shares of Canadian Breweries Limited, amounting to 10% of CBL stock, were sold to Rothmans of Pall Mall Canada Ltd. for CA$28.8 million.
 For the purchase, Rothmans borrowed 50% from its corporate parent, and 50% from the Bank of Montreal.
-Rothmans considered merging with CBL later in 1968 as a way to increase its stake to 50%, however it abandoned the merger plan a few months later.
+Rothmans considered merging with CBL later in 1968 as a way to increase its stake to 50%; however, it abandoned the merger plan a few months later.
 In 1969, Rothmans had to fight off a hostile takeover by US tobacco firm Philip Morris.
 Philip Morris offered CA$130 million for 50% of the shares.
 Rothmans opposed the bid, and Philip Morris increased its bid to $15 per share, but Rothmans spent CA$116 million (CA$70 million in one week alone) to purchase enough of the company's stock on the open stock market to increase its stake to 50% and kill the takeover attempt.
-Rothmans acquisition spree was funded by other Rothmans companies of overseas.
+Rothmans' acquisition spree was funded by other Rothmans companies overseas.
 This ended Taylor's association with CBL.

 Rothmans began a CA$21 million program of plant consolidation.
 Later in 1969, CBL began closing its Ottawa brewing operations, closed a brewery in Quebec and moved production among its plants for a projected saving of CA$2.85 million annually.
-Campbell who had stayed on as CBL president after the Rothmans purchase, retired in June 1969, staying on as a director.
+Campbell, who had stayed on as CBL president after the Rothmans purchase, retired in June 1969, staying on as a director.
 The Windsor Carling brewery closed in September 1969.

 The Rothmans management decided to cut its ownership involvement with Bass Charrington in 1970, selling its 5 per cent ownership share.
 Its also divested its Hare Place holding company for £15.5 million.